Drinking Water Quality Program

 What We’re Doing

-Upon receiving test results, water to outlets with elevated lead levels was shut off or made inaccessible for drinking.
+Upon receiving test results, water to outlets with elevated lead levels were shut off or made inaccessible for drinking.

 We are working closely with the Washington State Department of Health (DOH) to develop a remediation plan for reducing lead levels in drinking water.
-Link to action plan will be provided shortly.
+Link to action plan.

 Why Lead is a Concern